+Configuring a range of ports You can also limit the range of ports that the locator is deployed on (that is, the range of ports for the locator's SOAP or HTTP address).
+To do this, specify the range of ports in the artix.cfg file, as shown in Example 4.
+Example 4: Locator Port Range policies:http:server_address_mode_policy:port_range="12345:12349"; In Example 4, the desired range of ports is highlighted.
 When the locator has been correctly configured, it can be started like any other application.
 The only difference is that the locator service must be started before any applications that need to use it.

-Deploying the locator in the container

-The recommended deployment for the locator is in an instance of the Artix container.
-To deploy the default locator in the container, perform the following steps:

-1. Run the locator in the Artix container, for example:

-''' it_container -ORBname demo.locator.service -ORBdomain_name locator -ORBconfig domains dir /myartix/etc -publish '''

-Query the container with the it_container_admin command (or with your own code).
+Deploying the locator in the container The recommended deployment for the locator is in an instance of the Artix container.
+To deploy the default locator in the container, perform the following steps: 1.
+Run the locator in the Artix container, for example: it_container -ORBname demo.locator.service -ORBdomain_name locator -ORBconfig_domains_dir /myartix/etc -publish Query the container with the it_container_admin command (or with your own code).
 Ask the container to publish the live version of the locator WSDL after the container has assigned a port for the locator.
-For example:

-'''

-it_container_admin

--container /myartix/etc/ContainerService.url

--publishwsdl

--service {http://ws.iona.com/2005/11/locator}LocatorService

--file /myartix/etc/locator-activated.wsdl

-'''

-This retrieves the locator's activated WSDL contract.
+For example: it_container_admin -container /myartix/etc/ContainerService.url -publishwsdl -service {http://ws.iona.com/2005/11/locator}LocatorService -file /myartix/etc/locator-activated.wsdl This retrieves the locator's activated WSDL contract.
 This is the contract in which the default WSDL's port 0 has been dynamically updated with the actual port that the service is using.
-In this example, it_container_admin writes the contract to the locator-activated.wsdl file in the /myartix/etc subdirectory.
+In this example, it container admin writes the contract to the locator-activated.wsdl file in the /myartix/etc subdirectory.

 3. Finally, you must make sure your consumers use the activated WSDL file, now resident in the specified directory, when each consumer starts up at runtime.

-Deploying the locator in the container on a fixed port

-As an alternative, you can use the -port option when starting the container to specify that the container runs a service on a fixed port.
-For example:
+Deploying the locator in the container on a fixed port As an alternative, you can use the -port option when starting the container to specify that the container runs a service on a fixed port.
+For example: it_container -port 9000 -ORBname demo.locator.service -ORBdomain_name locator -ORBconfig_domains_dir /myartix/etc -publish In this example, any services that run in the container, and have default contracts with a port of 0, will now use port 9000.

-'''

-it_container -port 9000 -ORBname demo.locator.service

--ORBdomain_name locator -ORBconfig_domains_dir /myartix/etc

--publish

-'''

-In this example, any services that run in the container, and have default contracts with a port of 0, will now use port 9000.

 You can manually update the WSDL used by your consumer to 9000, or you can publish the WSDL from the container using it_container_admin with the -publishwsdl option, shown in "Deploying the locator in the container" on page 32.

-Shutting down the locator

-To shut down a container-loaded locator, use the container's shutdown option.
-For example:

-'''

-it_container_admin -ORBdomain_name locator -ORBconfig_domains_dir

-/myartix/etc -container /myartix/etc/ContainerService.url

--shutdown

-'''

-or if you deploy the locator and container on a fixed port:

-'''

-it_container_admin -ORBdomain_name locator -host artixserver

--port 9000 -shutdown

-'''
+Shutting down the locator To shut down a locator running in a container, use the container's shutdown option.
+For example: it_container_admin -ORBdomain_name locator -ORBconfig_domains_dir /myartix/etc -container /myartix/etc/ContainerService.url -shutdown or if you deploy the locator and container on a fixed port: it_container_admin -ORBdomain_name locator -host artixserver -port 9000 -shutdown Further information The Artix container and plug-in architecture is discussed in more detail in "Deploying Services in an Artix Container" in Configuring and Deploying Artix Solutions, C++ Runtime.